Click the links below to view information about activities for this park.

 Camping: New River State Park offers three access areas that total more than 750 acres.
 Each area provides a canoe-in primitive campground with tables and grills.

-Wagoner Road Access Area offers 10 primitive campsites and bathroom facilities with hot-water showers.
+Wagoner Road Access Area.
+The walk-in/canoe-in campground offers bathroom facilities with hot-water showers.
 At Wagoner Access, campers may park and carry their supplies 250 yards to the campsite, or campers may canoe downstream to a take-out ramp at the campground.
-A group campsite is also available that can accommodate up to 40 campers.
+A group campsite that can accomodate up to 35 campers is also available with reservations.